LOGIN / JOIN

 ATTRACTIONS & PLACES TO VISIT IN KOLKATA

-Kolkata’s most iconic landmark, also known as Rabindra Setu, is considered to be one of the longest cantilever bridges in the world.
-Sweeping over the Hoogly river, it connects Howrah and Kolkata, carrying over 100,000 vehicles and countless pedestrians daily.
-Walk across this engineering marvel to soak in the bustling riverfront life.
+Officially known as Rabindra Setu, Howrah Bridge is one of the longest cantilever bridges in the world.
+Spanning the Hooghly River, it connects Howrah and Kolkata, carrying over 100,000 vehicles and 150,000 pedestrians each day.
+Walk across this engineering and cultural landmark to take in the energy of the riverfront and the constant movement that defines the city.

 VIEW DETAILS